Cookie Policy

 - Make the website work (session, security).

-- Understand how visitors use the site (anonymous analytics).
+- Understand how visitors use the site (analytics).

 - Remember your preferences (e.g., that you accepted a notice).

-You can change your browser settings or use the opt-out links below to limit cookies.
-The website will still work without analytics cookies; some functional cookies are necessary.
+You can change your choice anytime using the “Manage cookies” link in the footer, or use your browser settings and the opt-out links below to limit cookies.
+The website will still work without analytics or marketing cookies; some functional cookies are necessary.

 1. About This Policy